 Heat is a big issue for memory-components.
 As a DRAM stores the data in little capacitors which have a certain leakage anyway, higher temperatures cause an increased leakage and at some point the first one or two memory-cells lose their data before they get refreshed by the CPU.
 We call this a 'retention-fail'.

-Running DRAMs constantly under high temperatures or radiation accelerates the degredation of the products.
+Running DRAMs constantly under high temperatures or radiation accelerates the degradation of the products.

 It depends on your CPU bus-width and the DRAM bit-width, because every single ECC DRAM IC will perform its individual error-correction.
 For example, if your CPU has a 64 bit wide memory-bus and you use 8 pieces of ECC DRAMs in a x8 organization, you will have total eight error-corrections running in parallel.
 This way even multiple single-bit errors within the 64 databits will be correctable (one per component).